sonnel2308/6841_E2EE/Report - Something Awesome Project.md

 ---
 # Conclusions
 If I had more time to complete this project, I would have implemented the application on a much smaller scale with a terminal interface, and only built the application up from there rather than setting out to achieve a full stack E2EE chat application and having it unfinished.
 This would have allowed me to focus on the cryptographic aspects of the project and researched encryption with greater detail.
+My focus had primarily been centered around how an E2EE could be developed and delivered to an end user when I should have taken more time analysing and experimenting with the cryptographic aspects of the application.